day8/re-frame/README.md

 4. You know Redux, Elm, cycle.js or pux and you're
     interested in a ClojureScript implementation, with a data oriented design.
     In this space, re-frame is very old, hopefully in a Gandalf kind of way.
-    First designed in Nov/Dec 2014, it slightly pre-dates the official Elm Architecture, and although influenced by early-Elm concepts like `foldp` and `lift`, we took a slightly different path, over time pioneering such concepts as event handler middleware, coeffect accretion, and deduplicated signal graphs.
+    First designed in Dec 2014, it pre-dates the official Elm Architecture, and although thankfully influenced by early-Elm concepts like `foldp` and `lift`, we took a slightly different path and, over time, pioneering concepts like event handler middleware, coeffect accretion, and deduplicated signal graphs.
 5. Which brings us to the most important point. re-frame is impressively buzzword compliant: it has reactivity, unidirectional data flow, pristinely pure functions,